NicolasCARPi/nicolascarpi.github.io/_posts/2019-09-18-why-github.markdown

 There are also A LOT of other useful services out there, one will check the code coverage changes on PR, another will ask the contributor to sign a license agreement, another will check the code for bugs/formatting, you get it, there are a plethora of services that you can setup on a repo in a few click, and at the end of the day, they make your life easier.

+And I'm not even talking about all those side services you might use, where you can login with your GitHub account and everything is configured automagically.
+You lose all of that with a self hosted git repo.

 # The stars

 GitHub stars are a quick way to gauge the popularity of a project.
 You don't want to add a 2 stars project as a dependency.
 But if it has 5k stars, you can be confident that it will be maintained.
 Software projects hosted outside of GitHub lose this indicator, for better or worse.